jcjakec/soulsync/README.md

 </table>

 This plugin allows you to automatically download songs from a Spotify playlist using SoulSeek and the Nicotine+ interface, using a scoring system to find the best suited file to the track, finding the closest match in the highest quality.
-It seems to hit almost 100% of exact matches where songs are available on the platform, from my limited testing.<br>
+It seems to hit a high percentage of exact matches where songs are available on the platform, from my limited testing. (with primarily house/electronic music & mixes)<br>
 > [!IMPORTANT]
->This is a small, **experimental** project, there is likely to be instability and issues.<br>
+>This is a small, **experimental** project, there is likely to be instability and issues.
 ### Installation

 Download the latest zip file from [releases](https://github.com/jcjakec/spotseek/releases) and extract the contents into: <br>